anatolicvs/in-sylva.infrastructure/README.md

 You can use OpenSSL to display the content of each PEM certificate:

-`openssl x509 -subject -nameopt RFC2253 -noout -in node1.pem`
+`openssl x509 -subject -nameopt RFC2253 -noout -in admin.pem`

 Then ensure that the value matches the one in `elasticsearch.yml`.
 For more complete information on a certificate:
-`openssl x509 -in node1.pem -text -noout`
+`openssl x509 -in admin.pem -text -noout`